 Note: We attempt to check email and phones twice a day and will get back to you for sure.
 If we don’t return your call it either means we just could not understand your phone number or your call screening won’t let us connect to you.
-Please email us if you don’t get a call back from us.
+Please email us if you don’t get a call back from us within a day or two.
 Thank You.

 Not sure what you really need to design your property?

 Best of luck with your permaculture adventures and projects.
-We’re here to support you if it feels right to you.
+We’re here to support if we are the right fit for you.